wiktoriakeller/playmate-social/README.md

 ## Social app

-Create `.env` file in the `src` folder, it should contain following variables:
+Create `.env` file in the `src` folder, it should contain the following variables:

 - `SA_PASSWORD` - password to the database,
 - `JWT_KEY` - secret key for the JWT tokens